Donitzo/godot-pixel-rope/README.md

 You can customize the `pixel_rope.gdshader` shader to add your own effects in the fragment shader.

 Use the `cut_rope`, `cut_rope_at_position`, `pin_rope`, `pin_rope_at_position` methods to cut and pin the rope.

+`rope_length` can be edited at runtime, causing the mesh to be rebuilt when required.

 Extend the `PixelRopeController` class, or edit `simulate_points` in the `PixelRope` class directly, if you want to control the rope yourself.